ENERGY SAVINGS OPPORTUNITIES SCHEME

 Organisations that qualify for ESOS must carry out energy efficiency audits every four years.

-Phase 2 audits must be completed by 5th December 2019, however the EA has advised qualifying businesses to start the energy audits and identification of energy savings opportunities now to ensure compliance of the Phase 2 deadline.
+Phase 2 audits were completed by 5th December 2019, with Phase 3 now in progress.
+The EA has advised qualifying businesses to start the energy audits and identification of energy savings opportunities now to ensure compliance of the Phase 3 deadline of December 2023.

 There are various routes to ESOS compliance including ESOS Audits, Display Energy Certificates (DECs) and ISO 50001.
 ESOS audit reports must meet a compliance standard and be verified by a certified ESOS assessor.
 The report provides recommendations on how to improve the efficiency of energy use across the organisation.